DivyangJoshi1/Insta-stories/README.md

-# Classy Endeavors - Instagram Stories Feature
+# Stage - Instagram Stories Feature

 This project replicates the Instagram Stories feature in a modern web application.
 It allows users to view a series of stories, swipe between them, like them, and send messages.
 The project is built with React, TypeScript, and custom CSS Modules to ensure a modular and maintainable codebase.